autoplot/documentation/javadoc/org/das2/qds/RankNDataSet.md

-# org.das2.qds.RankNDataSetRankNDataSet is a dataset that can only be accessed by slicing to
+# org.das2.qds.RankNDataSet

- lower dimensionality.
+RankNDataSet is a dataset that can only be accessed by slicing to lower dimensionality.

 ***
 <a name="rank"></a>
 # rank